etevers-vcs/orbrium/docs/howtowrite.md

 General Text **Bold Text** *Italic Text* ~~Mistaken Text~~ <sub>Sub Text</sub> <sup>Sup Text</sup> <ins>Ins Text</ins>

-This is Line 1 in MD
+This is line 1 in MD
-This is Line 2 in MD
+This is line 2 in MD
-But Display A Line
+But display A line

-This is Line 1 in MD\
+This is line 1 in MD\
-This is Line 2 in MD\
+This is line 2 in MD\
-`\` Make Multiple Line
+`\` make multiple line

+This is line 1 in MD
+This is line 2 in MD

+Double space or double line feed make multiple line

 - 1 Tier Dot List
   - 2 Tier Dot List
     - 3 Tier Dot List
       - 4 Tier Dot List
         - 5 Tier DOt List

-> Quote Text

 `Simple Code Text`